 What is an allergy test and how does it work?

-An allergy test examines whether your immune system overreacts to certain substances, so-called allergens.
-This can be done using various methods, for example a blood test that measures specific antibodies against allergens.
+An allergy test examines whether your immune system overreacts to certain substances, known as allergens.
+This can be done through various methods, for example, through a blood test where specific antibodies against allergens are measured.

 Which allergies can be detected with an allergy test?